oxfordroadmapping/country-profiles-clean-up-zh_hant/middle-east/syria.md

 ## 跨國議題

 ### 難民和境內流離失所者
-- `refugees (country of origin)`: 580,000 (Palestinian Refugees) (2022); 11,121 (Iraq) (2023)
+- `難民（原籍國）`: 580,000 (Palestinian Refugees) (2022); 11,121 (Iraq) (2023)
 - `IDPs`: 6.865 million (ongoing civil war since 2011) (2022)
-- `stateless persons`: 160,000 (2022); note - Syria's stateless population consists of Kurds and Palestinians; stateless persons are prevented from voting, owning land, holding certain jobs, receiving food subsidies or public healthcare, enrolling in public schools, or being legally married to Syrian citizens; in 1962, some 120,000 Syrian Kurds were stripped of their Syrian citizenship, rendering them and their descendants stateless; in 2011, the Syrian Government granted citizenship to thousands of Syrian Kurds as a means of appeasement; however, resolving the question of statelessness is not a priority given Syria's ongoing civil war
+- `無國籍人士`: 160,000 (2022); note - Syria's stateless population consists of Kurds and Palestinians; stateless persons are prevented from voting, owning land, holding certain jobs, receiving food subsidies or public healthcare, enrolling in public schools, or being legally married to Syrian citizens; in 1962, some 120,000 Syrian Kurds were stripped of their Syrian citizenship, rendering them and their descendants stateless; in 2011, the Syrian Government granted citizenship to thousands of Syrian Kurds as a means of appeasement; however, resolving the question of statelessness is not a priority given Syria's ongoing civil war
 **note**:  the ongoing civil war has resulted in more than 5 million registered Syrian refugees - dispersed mainly in Egypt, Iraq, Jordan, Lebanon, and Turkey - as of March 2024

 ### 人口販運
-- `tier rating`: Tier 3 — Syria does not fully meet the minimum standards for the elimination of trafficking and is not making significant efforts to do so, therefore, Syria remained on Tier 3; for more details, go to:  https://www.state.gov/reports/2024-trafficking-in-persons-report/syria/
+- `會級評分`: Tier 3 — Syria does not fully meet the minimum standards for the elimination of trafficking and is not making significant efforts to do so, therefore, Syria remained on Tier 3; for more details, go to:  https://www.state.gov/reports/2024-trafficking-in-persons-report/syria/

 ### 非法藥物
 increasing drug trafficking particularly the synthetic stimulant captagon, a mixture of various amphetamines, methamphetamine, and/or other stimulants;  drug smuggling of captagon and other stimulants linked to the Syrian government and Hizballah